-RIDGELAND, Miss. - (Business Wire) The Mississippi Coastal Health Information Exchange (MSCHIE) has launched Phase 2 of its HIE deployment – which will expand its services to four additional health systems, launch a community outreach training program, and integrate with additional EHR vendors throughout the community – marking a major milestone in its efforts to improve patient care coordination and clinical outcomes in the Mississippi counties hit hardest by Hurricane Katrina.
+RIDGELAND, help Miss. – (Business Wire) The Mississippi Coastal Health Information Exchange (MSCHIE) has launched Phase 2 of its HIE deployment – which will expand its services to four additional health systems, prostate launch a community outreach training program, and integrate with additional EHR vendors throughout the community – marking a major milestone in its efforts to improve patient care coordination and clinical outcomes in the Mississippi counties hit hardest by Hurricane Katrina.

 The inaugural MSCHIE participants – Memorial Hospital at Gulfport, Singing River Health System, including Singing River Hospital and Ocean Springs Hospital, and Coastal Family Health Center, a federally qualified health center representing multiple clinics – will be joined by four additional health systems.
 This expansion extends a diverse functionality set, powered by Medicity’s health information exchange technology, to the new participants.